Belal0066/Heap-Memory-Manager/lib_hmm/README.md

 ## Limitations

-- This allocator is not thread-safe.
+- This hmm is not thread-safe.
 It should not be used in multi-threaded applications without additional synchronization.
-- The logging feature, when enabled, may impact performance and generate large log files for allocation-heavy applications.
+- The logging feature, when enabled, may impact performance and generate large log file for allocation-heavy applications.